jflournoy/old.jflournoy.github.io/_posts/2018-09-26-riclpm-openmx-demo.md

 ## q2 -> p3 [value=0, free=TRUE, label='beta']
 ```

 These calls establish the paths between the latent residuals.
-In the first call the first two latent variables for X and Y are connected to the second two.
-In the second, call, the first two X and Y variables are connected to the second two Y and X variables, respectively, to establish the lagged relations. **Paths with the same labels are constrained to equality**, which is why these paths have the labels assigned as they do.
-The starting values are based on the expectation that the autoregressive relation is probably positive.
+In the first call (that creates the `arPaths` variable) the first two latent variables for X and Y are connected to the second two.
+In the second call (that creates the `lagPaths` variable), the first two X and Y variables are connected to the second two Y and X variables, respectively, to establish the lagged relations. **Paths with the same labels are constrained to equality**, which is why these paths have the labels assigned as they do.
+The starting values are based on the expectation that the autoregressive paths are probably positive.

+## Residual variance structure

 ```r